 - The “hostile work environment” form of harassment, in which one party in the workplace engages in severe or pervasive offensive behavior that alters the work environment for another employee.
 (Hostile work environment harassment can be either sexual or non-sexual harassment, and this form of harassment can be committed by non-supervisors as well as by supervisors.)2

-What both forms of workplace harassment have in common is that they involve behavior that is irrelevant to the actual job duties of the person doing the harassing.
+What both forms of workplace harassment have in common is that they involve behavior that is irrelevant to the actual job duties of the person doing the harassment.
 Harassment is a form of workplace bullying.
 It happens as part of interpersonal interactions in the workplace–not as part of official actions by or on behalf of employers.3

 The following examples will help illustrate the harassment-discrimination distinction: